missionpinball/mpf-docs/index.rst

    You can download PDF and zipped HTML versions of these docs.
 Click the "Read the Docs" link in the lower left corner for the links.

 This documentation generally applies to all versions of MPF.
-If you want to find specific versions of the docs to match a specific older version of MPF you're using, see the :doc:`MPF Versions </versions/index>` page.
+If you need specific documentation for older versions of MPF, it's available in the "Assets" section for that release on the `MPF releases page on GitHub <https://github.com/missionpinball/mpf/releases>`_.)

 Overview
 --------